cdefgah/whatsapp-jpeg-repair/README.md

 | `--dont-wait-to-close`            | `-c`      | Exit immediately after completion                 | `false`          |
 | `--help`                          | `-h`      | Show all available options                        | -                |

 Note: The `-c`, `--dont-wait-to-close` flag is automatically ignored in non-interactive sessions.
-If the application detects that output is being redirected to a file (e.g., `WhatsAppJpegRepair 2>log.txt`), it will exit immediately upon completion without waiting for a keypress.
+If the application detects that output is being redirected to a file (e.g., `whatsapp-jpeg-repair 2>log.txt`), it will exit immediately upon completion without waiting for a keypress.

 ## <a name="migration-guide">Migration Guide</a>